 Do Foods Count as Liquids?

-Yes, very often, foods do count as liquids when it comes to air travel.
+Yes, very often, foods count as liquids regarding air travel.
 While totally solid food can be brought onto planes with virtually no restrictions, liquid, semi-liquid, and spread-like food is prohibited in the usual maximum quantities.

 If you’re wondering if a certain food counts as a liquid, unfortunately, the answer is probably yes.
-I’ve had several personal experiences with these “gray area” food products, and I’ve found that if it’s liquidy enough to question, it’s probably not allowed.
+I’ve had several personal experiences with these “gray area” food products, and I’ve found that it’s probably not allowed if it’s liquidy enough to question.